Promptless AI is here soon - Production-ready contextual code. Don't just take our word for it. Know more

 It's also worth noting that hooks and higher order components can coexist in the same codebase.
 You might use hooks for some parts of your application, and higher order components for others.
 The key is to understand the strengths and weaknesses of each tool, and to choose the right tool for the job.

 So, what does the future hold for higher order components in React?
-While it's hard to predict with certainty, it's safe to say that HOCs will continue to be a valuable tool in the React developer's toolbox.
-They offer a powerful way to abstract and reuse component logic, and they're integral to many popular React libraries.
+While it's hard to predict with certainty, it's safe to say that HOCs will continue to be valuable in the React developer's toolbox.
+They offer a powerful way to abstract and reuse component logic and are integral to many popular React libraries.

-That being said, the introduction of hooks in React has certainly changed the landscape.
+That being said, introducing hooks in React has certainly changed the landscape.
 Hooks offer a new way to share stateful logic between components, and they can often be used to achieve the same goals as higher order components.
 But they're not a drop-in replacement.
 There are still use cases where higher order components might be the better choice.

 In the end, whether you choose to use higher order components, hooks, or a combination of both, will depend on your specific use case and personal preference.
 The key is to understand the strengths and weaknesses of each tool, and to choose the right tool for the job.